StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 #### Agent

 StackState Agent V2 must have access to the internet to call AWS APIs.
-If the Agent cannot be given direct internet access, a HTTP proxy can be used to proxy the API calls.
+If the Agent cannot be given direct internet access, an HTTP proxy can be used to proxy the API calls.
 [The AWS documentation (docs.aws.amazon.com)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-proxy.html) outlines the variables that can be set.
 For more information on how to set environment variables for the Agent, see the [Agent documentation](/stackpacks/integrations/agent.md).

 #### StackPack

 When an AWS StackPack instance is installed, the StackPack will test the provided credentials to AWS and fetch the alias of the AWS account.
 Also, the CloudWatch datasource will fetch CloudWatch metrics when a component is viewed.
 To proxy data for the StackPack, two methods can be used:

-- Use the environment variables specified in the [AWS documentation (docs.aws.amazon.com)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-proxy.html).
-This will proxy only AWS data.
+- To proxy only AWS data - use the environment variables specified in the [AWS documentation (docs.aws.amazon.com)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-proxy.html).
-- Pass the following properties when starting StackState instance `-Dhttp.proxyHost -Dhttp.proxyPort` and/or `-Dhttps.proxyHost -Dhttps.proxyPort`.
-This will proxy all data for the StackState instance.
+- To proxy all data for the StackState instance - pass the following properties when starting the StackState instance `-Dhttp.proxyHost -Dhttp.proxyPort` and/or `-Dhttps.proxyHost -Dhttps.proxyPort`.

 ### Status